beginning of content

 Pre-exposure prophylaxis

-PrEP (pre-exposure prophylaxis) is a daily pill for people who are at high risk of getting HIV.
-It is highly effective at preventing HIV infection, but it does not stop you from getting other STIs.
+Pre-exposure prophylaxis (PrEP) is a pill you can take if you are at high risk of getting HIV.
+It is highly effective at preventing HIV infection.
+It does not protect you from other STIs.

 Post-exposure prophylaxis

 Some doctors can provide PEP.
-Otherwise, you can get PEP by going to a hospital emergency department.
+Otherwise, you can get PEP by vising your local emergency department.

 You can find out more about PEP by talking to a doctor or calling a HIV PEP hotline in your state or territory.
 You can call healthdirect on 1800 022 222 or visit the Get PEP website for details on local PEP services across all states and territories.

-Needle and syringe programs provide clean needles or syringes to people who inject drugs, reducing the risk of the transmission of HIV and other blood-borne diseases, such as hepatitis B and hepatitis C. This is sometimes referred to as ‘needle exchange’.
+Needle and syringe programs (NSPs) help reduce your risk of transmitting HIV and other blood-borne diseases, such as hepatitis B and hepatitis C.

-The types of NSP outlet vary, from participating pharmacies to vending machines.
+There are different types of NSPs.
+They can include pharmacies and even special vending machines.
 Find an NSP in your state or territory:

 How do I avoid passing HIV on to someone else?